antisha-n/Macroeconomics/README.md

 # Notebooks for Advanced Macroeconomics
 This is a set of interactive [Pluto.jl](https://github.com/fonsp/Pluto.jl) notebooks on topics discussed in beginning graduate level macroeconomics.
 It's built around the syllabus of the course Macroeconomics (EC413) taught at the LSE by [Matthias Doepke](https://faculty.wcas.northwestern.edu/mdo738/) and [Silvana Tenreyro](https://personal.lse.ac.uk/tenreyro/)(2023-2024).
 But it also includes some more advanced discussions, or related stuff I find interesting.

-The main aim is to make the transition from undergraduate to graduate Macroeconomics smoother by employing the fantastic [Pluto.jl](https://github.com/fonsp/Pluto.jl) and [PlutoUI.jl](https://github.com/JuliaPluto/PlutoUI.jl) tools to make the models more intuitive.

 Below you can find the links to each notebook, dockerised on [Binder](https://mybinder.org/).

 ### Notebooks